ewaldmire/ascender/docs/docsite/rst/administration/oauth2_token_auth.rst

 	curl -H "Authorization: Bearer <token>" -H "Content-Type: application/json" -d '{}' https://awx/api/v2/job_templates/5/launch/

-In climber, the OAuth 2 system is built on top of the `Django Oauth Toolkit`_, which provides dedicated endpoints for authorizing, revoking, and refreshing tokens.
+In ascender, the OAuth 2 system is built on top of the `Django Oauth Toolkit`_, which provides dedicated endpoints for authorizing, revoking, and refreshing tokens.
 These endpoints can be found under the ``/api/v2/users/<USER_ID>/personal_tokens/`` endpoint, which also provides detailed examples on some typical usage of those endpoints.
 These special OAuth 2 endpoints only support using the ``x-www-form-urlencoded`` **Content-type**, so none of the ``api/o/*`` endpoints accept ``application/json``.

 .. _`Django Oauth Toolkit`: https://django-oauth-toolkit.readthedocs.io/en/latest/